 We booked two evening trips on consecutive nights to try to see the northern lights.
 The first night we were on our own with our Dutch guide, Pim.
-He took us out on snowmobiles (I rode on the back of J’s and The Bears went in a sledge pulled by Pim’s snowmobile), over the frozen lake and through the forest where we set up camp by another lake.
+He took us out on snowmobiles (I rode on the back of J’s and the boys went in a sledge pulled by Pim’s snowmobile), over the frozen lake and through the forest where we set up camp by another lake.
 We drank hot chocolate and ate ginger biscuits next to an open fire.
-The Bears were tired and screaming when we set off but after less than a minute they fell asleep in the sledge under blankets and stayed asleep for two hours until we returned to our cabin.
+The Bears were tired when we set off but after less than a minute they fell asleep in the sledge under blankets and stayed asleep for two hours until we returned to our cabin.
 It was the best scenario we could have hoped for as we had an evening to ourselves and since we didn’t see the northern lights they didn’t miss anything anyway.

 Reindeer day with snowmobile

 Day two was reindeer day – and minus 18 degrees (about 10 degrees colder than the day before).
-Both Bears were pretty tired after their busy first day but we were due to meet our guide, Pim, at 9am so we had to get going.
+Both boys were pretty tired after their busy first day but we were due to meet our guide, Pim, at 9am so we had to get going.
 Big Bear was happy to put on his warm layers but Little Bear wasn’t so keen so it was more of a struggle to get him into his clothes after breakfast.
 We filled our rucksack with heat packs for our shoes and gloves and even popped a couple inside the all-in-one suits provided by the hotel.

 First of all we rode to the reindeer farm.
 The reindeers are free to roam around the forest but in winter they come to the farm to find food.
-The Bears had great fun feeding the reindeers, although spacial awareness was an issue as they kept bumping into the antlers.
+The boys had great fun feeding the reindeers, although spacial awareness was an issue as they kept bumping into the antlers.

 After feeding the reindeer, we went into a hut with a roaring open fire where the farm owner told us about the reindeer while we drank hot blueberry juice and warmed up.
 Next, we went outside again and he showed us how to catch a reindeer with a rope.
-The Bears were more interested in running down a hill to the frozen lake but J had a go.
+The boys were more interested in running down a hill to the frozen lake but J had a go.

 We then rode across to a wooden hut near the Russian border where Pim cooked reindeer soup and toasted sandwiches for lunch (he joked it was a ‘meet & eat’ trip).
-Even though they eat a wide range of food, I wasn’t sure how The Bears would feel about eating reindeer.
+Even though they eat a wide range of food, I wasn’t sure how the boys would feel about eating reindeer.
 Turns out they didn’t mind at all (I don’t think they’d made the connection with the animals they’d just fed) and Little Bear in particular wolfed down the food.

-After lunch we went on a little walk through the forest to the Russian border zone.
+After lunch, we went on a little walk through the forest to the Russian border zone.
 There is a kilometre no-go zone between Finland and Russia so the yellow ‘stop’ signs in Finland are as far as you can go without a one-way trip to Russia.
-The Bears weren’t really keen on the walk at first – and J carried Little Bear – but once Big Bear realised that walking warmed him up a bit, it got easier.
+The boys weren’t really keen on the walk at first – and J carried Little Bear – but once Big Bear realised that walking warmed him up a bit, it got easier.
 I pushed him along pretending he was a snowmobile as he made the sound of the motor.
 I’m not sure what the other two couples on our trip thought but it helped us finish the walk.